spencer-p/metronome/README.md

 Three dials control tempo, target tempo, and the time until the tempo becomes the target tempo.

+I wrote this project because I couldn't find any other program that would let me slowly and automatically build up to a tempo, and I really needed that feature to practice.
+I used this metronome frequently to get better at my brass instruments.

 LICENSE
 =======
 > Copyright (c) 2016 Spencer Peterson